oqolarte/oblong/content/log/artiste.md

 I recently saw [Keith Haring](https://haring.com)'s art for the first time a few weeks ago.
 And all of this hit me in a strange but good way.
+It's likely because, in my humble opinion, there's a bit of semblance or style between his drawings and [my doodling](/ufnf/#on-doodling).
 His art looks simple,
 but we all know that there's more subtance to it.